History

 Beyond the Safety Net

 But we were still more than an arm of the labor movement, and more than a safety net in time of need.
-The Workmen’s Circle also served as a spiritual home in which members and their families could express their cultural, educational, and social strivings.
+The Workmen’s Circle also served as a community in which members and their families could express their cultural, educational, and social strivings.

 The first constitution required that every other week, meetings be devoted entirely to education.
 The organization published thousands of books in Yiddish so that the Jewish workers could educate themselves – books on psychology, physics, political economy, literature.

-The first children’s Yiddish school – the origins of today’s Shule -- was opened in 1918, to “imbue the young with the radical spirit, cultural heritage and language of their parents.”
-By 1940, 145 shuln (with at least a dozen in Massachusetts), 19 choruses, 9 summer camps, 9 drama societies, and several mandolin orchestras flourished from coast to coast.
+The first children’s Yiddish school – the origins of today’s Shule -- was opened in 1918, to “imbue the young with the radical spirit, cultural heritage, and language of their parents.”
+By 1940, 145 Shules (with at least a dozen in Massachusetts), 19 choruses, 9 summer camps, 9 drama societies, and several mandolin orchestras flourished from coast to coast.

 In the words of another veteran Boston member: